The Joint Chiropractic Franchise

 What is the failure rate for The Joint Chiropractic franchises?

-Specific failure rate data for The Joint Chiropractic is not publicly disclosed.
+The reported failure rate for The Joint Chiropractic is 2.00%, which is below industry averages and suggests strong franchisee retention.
 Failure rates vary by market and operator experience.
 Always review Item 20 of the FDD, which discloses franchisee turnover, transfers, and terminations over the past three years.

-How does The Joint Chiropractic compare to other Health & Wellness franchises?
+How does The Joint Chiropractic compare to other Fitness & Health franchises?

-The Joint Chiropractic competes with other brands in the Health & Wellness space.
-Key differentiators include investment level ($229K to $368K), franchisee satisfaction (71/100), and the owner-operator operating model.
+The Joint Chiropractic competes with other brands in the Fitness & Health space.
+Key differentiators include investment level ($280K to $522K), franchisee satisfaction (80/100), and the semi-absentee operating model.
 Use our franchise comparison tool to see side-by-side data against specific competitors.

 Similar Investment Range